-These are the seven guiding principles of safeguarding, as stated by Birmingham Safeguarding Children Partnership (found in Right Help Right Time);
+These are the eight guiding principles of safeguarding, as stated by Birmingham Safeguarding Children Partnership Right Help Right Time:

-- Have conversations and listen to children and their families as early as possible - · Understand the child's lived experience - Work collaboratively to improve children's life experience - Be open, honest and transparent with families in our approach - Empower families by working with them - Work in a way that builds on families' strengths - Build resilience in families to overcome difficulties
+- Provide effective help and support as early as possible - Have conversations and listen to children and their families as early as possible - Understand the child's lived experience - Work collaboratively to improve children's life experience - Be open, honest and transparent with families in our approach - Empower families by working with them - Work in a way that builds on families' strengths - Build resilience in families to overcome difficulties

-This means that in our school all staff will be aware of the guidance issued by Birmingham Safeguarding Children Partnership Right Help Right Time, and procedures for Early Help.
+This means that in our school all staff, Trustee's, Local Governors and proprietors will be aware of the guidance issued by Birmingham Safeguarding Children Partnership Right Help Right Time, and procedures for Early Help.

-All staff will be enabled to listen and understand the lived experience of children and young people by facilitating solution focused conversations appropriate to the child/young person's preferred communication style.
+All staff will be enabled to listen and understand the lived experience of pupils / students by facilitating solution focused conversations appropriate to the child/young person's preferred communication style.
+This includes with non-verbal children, for whom appropriate strategies should be identified.

-It also means that where early help is appropriate, the designated safeguarding lead/deputy will liaise with other agencies and completing an interagency assessment as appropriate.
-If required to, all staff will support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner.
+It also means that where early help is appropriate, the Designated Safeguarding Lead/Deputy will liaise with other agencies and complete an inter-agency assessment as appropriate.
+If required to, all staff will support other agencies and professionals in an Early Help Assessment (EHA), in some cases acting as the lead practitioner.

-Early help cases will be kept under constant review, and if the child's situation does not improve/ is getting worse, consideration will be given to a referral to children's social care for assessment for statutory services.
+Early help cases will be kept under constant review, and if the child's situation does not improve/ is getting worse, consideration will be given to a referral to children's social care for assessment for statutory services in order to escalate the child's case.